waqasbhatti/astroph-coffee/README.md

 * article abstract and metadata storage in sqlite3
 * frontend built with tornado for viewing and voting on papers
 * an archive of previous astro-ph discussions
+* geofencing using the Maxmind GeoLite2 database to restrict voting locations

 Everyone gets five votes to use in total per day, with one per paper.
 The server generally operates in two modes: